SIgNBioinfo/SIDAP/README.md

 3.Check the help pages for more information about this package and the using of the workhorse function.

 **NOTE**: This package is in the BETA stage of development, new features will continue to be added, please take note for changes in this package.
-Also this version is tested on windows only.
+This BETA version is currently tested on Windows OS only.
+Using the GUI version of the workhorse function on Mac OS, please check to see whether the X11 windowing system (X Windows) has already been installed on your computer.
+For OS X 10.6 and 10.7, the file X11.app should appear in the Utilities folder under Applications in the finder.
+This application should always be installed under OS X 10.7.
+For OS X 10.8 or 10.9, the file is named XQuartz.app and is no longer included with the operating system, you need to install XQuartz yourself. install **XQuartz** from http://xquartz.macosforge.org.

+1. Download the disk image (dmg) file for XQuartz.
+2. When you open this file by double-clicking on it, you'll find XQuartz.pkg, double-click on it to run the installer, clicking through all the defaults.
+3. After the installer runs, you'll have to log out and back on to your Mac OS X account.